Updated July 25th, 2018.

 Just a two-hour bus journey from Bangkok, Kanchanaburi is a lovely countryside escape.
-The charming riverside town is mostly famous for the ‘River Kwai Bridge’ which draws coach loads of tourists every day.
+The charming riverside town is most famous for the ‘River Kwai Bridge’ which draws coach loads of tourists every day.

 The town itself is quiet, apart from a few backpacker type bars which have live music in the evenings.